corpus-core/colibri-stateless/README.md

     data     : Union[                  # the data to proof None,
-        Bytes32                        # the blochash  which is used for blockhash proof, Bytes32                        # the balance of an account, EthTxData                      # the transaction data,
+        Bytes32                        # the blochash  which is used for blockhash proof, Bytes[1073741824]              # the bytes of the data, Uint256                        # the balance of an account, EthTxData                      # the transaction data,
         EthReceiptData                 # the transaction receipt,
         List [EthReceiptDataLog, 1024] # result of eth_getLogs